Diganta Barman

 Diganta Barman (born 26 November 1964) is an Indian politician and member of Indian National Congress from Assam.
-He is an MLA, elected from the Barkhetry constituency in the 2021 Assam Legislative Assembly election.
+He served as the Member of Assam Legislative Assembly for Barkhetry from 2021 to 2026.

 Early life and education

 Diganta Barman was born on 26 November 1964 to Bhumidhar Barman and Malati Barman.
 His father was a former Chief Minister who also served as Member of Assam Legislative Assembly for Barkhetry.
 Diganta Barman was an Indian bureaucrat and former Assam Civil Services (ACS) officer.